miguel456/php-ip-address-logger/README.md

 --

 # Upcoming Features
-- Logging to MySQL - 100% Done, waiting bugfixes & commit
+- ~~Logging to MySQL ~~ Done
-- Config file (Better Whitelisting System, fallback in case db fails) - 100% Done, waiting commit
+- ~~Config file (Better Whitelisting System, fallback in case db fails)~~ Done
 - ~~Grabbing config values from MySQL (Will replace above)~~ DEVELOPMENT CANCELLED
 - ~~Interface for whitelisting addresses (After MySQL is done)~~  ON HOLD
-- Add security support for apache (.htaccess)
+- ~~Add security support for apache (.htaccess)~~ Done, with MySQL support there is no need for a .htaccess
-- Make script silently handle errors without letting end-user know - 100% Done, waiting commit (the fallback is the error handling)
+- ~~Make script silently handle errors without letting end-user know (the fallback is the error handling)~~ Done
 - Grab HTTP Headers and referrers, and filter them
 - ~~Send a cookie with their information and make them send it back (Like statistics data)~~ DEVELOPMENT CANCELLED

+--
+More features are coming!
+Check out the latest release's release notes for them (That release has essentially the same source code as the main repo, which you are viewing).

+# Retrieving the badguys' addresses
+Simply use your favorite SQL client and open the "addresses" table, and select the data.
+All the addresses that have hit the URL you rigged will be there, along with a detailed timestamp.

+# Whitelisting users
+To keep someone from having their address sent to the DB, simply insert their numerical into the "whitelist" table.
+Then the app will exit if it finds someone with an address inside "whitelist".

 # Bugs, errors or feature suggestions/improvements
 Report all bugs you find (Although I think there are none at the moment), leave suggestions or improvement requests in a ticket.
 You can also start a pull request for a new feature/improvement and I'll look into it.

 # Security
-Warning!
+~~Warning!
 The scripts create two files named addresses.txt and whitelist.txt.
 YOU MUST define a hidden segment in filtering rules (IIS Users) for both of them, or create a .htaccess file doing so (Apache users).
-Note that I DO NOT support Apache.
+Note that I DO NOT support Apache~~
+At the moment, there are no security concerns.
+There are, however, if you fail to fill in the db details.